jasongrimes/fretboardfoundation/_chapters/030-scales/035-practicing-scales.md

 ## Chunking

+Don't focus on the shapes of the notes in the E form.
+Focus on assembling it in place from anywhere on the fretboard, given a starting scale degree.
+This involves learning the intervals on the fretboard, rather than scale shapes.
+There are fewer interval shapes than scale shapes, so it is faster to learn that way.
+Meanwhile,
+our fingers learn the shapes on their own, linked to the sounds and feelings of the intervals.

 Practice the scale, one form at a time: focus on intervals, not shapes.
 Play slowly ascending and descending to learn the intervals.